 This Hoka One One, like others in this cushioned brand of shoes, is a favorite with older runners and injured runners.
 Runners prone to plantar fasciitis

 , IT band issues

 , and hip pain praised the shoe for allowing them to hit the trails again.

 The thickness of the midsole gives the Mafate 4 a platform-like height.
 Although there are many benefits to having such a thick sole, it is not a style for everyone.
 Many runners shy away from the Hoka One One brand because of its somewhat comical appearance.
 Despite the extreme midsole, the overall design and use of overlays make, the Mafate 4 is an attractive running shoe.
 Both the men’s and women’s version come in four subdued colors that blend in well with trail running.
 Reflective details and a small logo on the outsole give this shoe a tough, athletic look.

 The thick midsole of the Mafate 4 provides cushioning for the runner's foot and joints, along with durability.
-The outsole is made of durable hi-abrasion rubber that is meant to hold up over miles of tough terrain.
+The outsole is made of durable hi-abrasion rubber that is meant to hold up over miles of tough terrains.
 An abundance of 5 mm lugs on the sole are designed to provide traction, but also enable the sole to stand up to harsh conditions.
-The lugs are coated in a tough rubber that help them grip loose and rocky terrain.
-The no-sew construction of the upper also increases the shoes durability.
+The lugs are coated in a tough rubber that helps them grip loose and rocky terrain.
+The no-sew construction of the upper also increases the shoe's durability.
 A reinforced toe guard protects the forefoot from sharp rocks.

 to their running wardrobe to help protect their feet and ankles from unexpected trail hazards.